OpaceDigitalAgency/stories/PROGRESS.md

   - Verified CORS configuration for the frontend domain
   - Enhanced database error handling with detailed information
   - Added error reference IDs for easier troubleshooting
+- Fixed API and database connectivity issues:
+  - Updated .htaccess files to fix Content Security Policy (CSP) violations
+  - Modified Router.php to handle both full URL and relative path formats
+  - Created diagnostic tools for troubleshooting:
+    - test_connection.php: Tests API connectivity and database connection
+    - check_syntax.php: Checks PHP files for syntax errors
+    - test_database.php: Tests database connection with detailed diagnostics
+    - test_endpoints.php: Tests API endpoints for properly formatted JSON responses
+  - Created FIXES.md documentation with troubleshooting instructions
+  - Committed with message: "Fix API and database connectivity issues: CSP headers, Router URL handling, and diagnostic tools"
+- Fixed specific issues shown in the screenshots:
+  - Fixed the 500 Internal Server Error in test_connection.php by adding proper error handling for configuration file loading
+  - Fixed the "Failed to fetch Stories: Response parsing error: Syntax error" in the admin panel by adding the JSON_INVALID_UTF8_SUBSTITUTE flag to the json_encode function in Response.php
+  - Fixed the Content Security Policy (CSP) violations by updating the connect-src directive in both .htaccess files
+  - Added https://storiesfromtheweb.org to the allowed domains in the CSP headers
+  - Committed with message: "Fix critical backend issues: 500 error in test script, JSON parsing error, and CSP violations"
+- Fixed admin panel data display and add button issues:
+  - Added output buffering to the API index.php file to capture any unexpected output before the JSON response
+  - Modified the CrudPage.php file to redirect to the entity's list page after successful creation
+  - Fixed test scripts to prevent 500 errors by adding output buffering and setting proper content-type headers
+  - Committed with message: "Fix admin panel issues: Add output buffering to API index.php to handle unexpected output, modify CrudPage.php to redirect to entity list page after creation, and fix test scripts to prevent 500 errors"
+- Fixed remaining admin panel issues:
+  - Fixed the 500 Internal Server Error in test_database.php by adding an alternative config path check and improving error reporting
+  - Fixed the JavaScript error "Uncaught ReferenceError: $ is not defined" in admin.js by adding better error handling in jQuery-dependent functions
+  - Fixed the dashboard content type count display issues by adding proper error handling for API requests and correcting table name mapping
+  - Committed with message: "Fix remaining admin panel issues: 500 error in test_database.php, jQuery loading in admin.js, and dashboard content type counts"
+- Fixed final admin panel issues:
+  - Fixed the redirection issue where URLs like https://api.storiesfromtheweb.org/admin/test_database.php were redirecting to the dashboard
+  - Modified the .htaccess file to allow direct access to test_*.php files without redirection
+  - Added new test files in the admin directory that properly include the corresponding API test scripts
+  - Fixed the jQuery loading issues causing the infinite loop of "jQuery still not loaded.
+Trying again..."
+  - Improved the jQuery loading mechanism with better fallbacks and error handling
+  - Enhanced the script loading sequence in footer.php
+  - Added a maximum retry count to prevent infinite loops
+  - Created a comprehensive test_tools.php page with a dashboard of all testing utilities
+  - Added a "Test Tools" navigation link in the admin header for easy access
+  - Committed with message: "Fix final admin panel issues: redirection to test scripts and jQuery loading infinite loops"
+- Fixed API case sensitivity issues:
+  - Updated the autoloader in index.php and debug_index.php to handle case sensitivity in file paths
+  - Added fallback mechanisms to find files with different case than the namespace
+  - Added specific handling for the Utils namespace to find files in the utils directory
+  - Set debug mode to false in production for the API
+  - Properly initialized the Response class with debug mode
+  - Added detailed error logging for autoloader failures
+  - Committed with message: "Fix case sensitivity issues in API autoloader and add debug mode support.
+This resolves the 500 Internal Server Error in API endpoints by handling case sensitivity in file paths and properly initializing the Response class with debug mode."
+- Fixed API response structure issues:
+  - Simplified the complex nested data structures in StoriesController.php, AuthorsController.php, and TagsController.php
+  - Removed deeply nested attributes and data objects that were causing JSON encoding issues
+  - Replaced complex cover image and avatar structures with simple URL references
+  - Flattened the response structure to avoid multiple levels of nesting
+  - Simplified the tags and stories arrays in the response
+  - Removed pagination metadata from nested arrays
+  - Committed with message: "Simplify API response structures to fix JSON encoding issues.
+This resolves the 500 Internal Server Error in API endpoints by reducing the complexity of nested data structures in StoriesController, AuthorsController, and TagsController."